lucasdavid/afhp/README.md

 # Adversarial Feature Hallucination in a Supervised Contrastive Space for Few-Shot Learning of Provenance in Paintings

-Official implementation of the paper "Adversarial Feature Hallucination in a Supervised Contrastive Space for Few-Shot Learning of Provenance in Paintings", presented in LA-CCI 2023.
+Official implementation of the paper [Adversarial Feature Hallucination in a Supervised Contrastive Space for Few-Shot Learning of Provenance in Paintings](https://ieeexplore.ieee.org/document/10409405), presented in LA-CCI 2023.

 ![Proposal Overview](assets/afhn_overview.png)